 - Electric heaters do cost more to run, but they can be a good way to heat a small space quickly (like a child’s bedroom).
 Use the thermostat and timer to make sure you’re only running it when you need to.

 - Insulation is key.
 If you’re renting your landlord is required to insulate your home.
 Check under the house and the roof space, and if the insulation’s missing, have a chat with the landlord or property manager.

-You might also be eligible for an insulation or heating grant under the Warmer Kiwi Homes programme if you live in a low-income area - check it out here!
+- If you own your home, you might also be eligible for an insulation or heating grant under the Warmer Kiwi Homes programme if you live in a low-income area - check it out here!